gorhill/uBlock/README.md

-And for a fun memory test, you can try yourself the [infamous vim test](https://github.com/gorhill/httpswitchboard/wiki/Adblock-Plus-memory-consumption), once with only ABP as the active extension, and once as only µBlock as the active extension.
+And for a fun memory test, you can try yourself the [infamous vim test](https://github.com/gorhill/httpswitchboard/wiki/Adblock-Plus-memory-consumption), once with only ABP as the active extension, and once with only µBlock as the active extension.

 #### Regarding reviews in various web store